Interactive Code Generation via Test-Driven User-Intent Formalization: Conclusions

-We leave a more thorough investigation of our approach on (a) the \emph{HumanEval dataset}~\citep{codex_2021} and (b) real-world benchmarks possibly collected from open-source projects on GitHub.
-While Codex~\citep{codex_2021} has been shown to be one of the most effective LLM for code generation, we would like to leverage and possibly fine-tune neural models in the future for both code and test generation, including models such as \textsc{InCoder}~\citep{incoder_2022}, \textsc{CodeGen}~\citep{codegen_2022}, \textsc{PolyCoder}~\citep{polycoder_2022}.
-We also leave as future work a \emph{user study} of \besttool{} in place of the simulated quantitative evaluation to further explore the usefulness of our approach.
-Finally, we use tests as an instance of a partial specification of intent for a function; we believe one can easily extend the framework to richer forms of formal specifications (e.g., procedure summaries) provided we have a scalable generator and checker of likely specifications.
+In this work, we study the workflow of test-driven interactive code generation using LLMs.
+We explore various dynamic approaches for improving the effectiveness of a purely baseline LLM-based solution, and illustrate non-trivial improvements on code and test generation accuracy with different components for mutating, pruning and ranking test and code suggestions.

-\paragraph{Acknowledgements.} We are grateful to Todd Mytkowicz for initial discussions on the idea of simulating user response and initial implementation of the dynamic mutation algorithm, and Johannes Gehrke, Mark Encarnación, Andres Codas, Mei Yang and Rahee Ghosh Peshawaria for fruitful discussions and feedback on this work.
+In future works, we plan to collect and evaluate our approach on real-world benchmarks such as CoderEval~\cite{yu2023codereval} and nl2fix~\cite{fakhoury2023towards}.
+We also leave as future work a \emph{user study} of \TOOL{} to complement our findings from the simulated quantitative evaluation.
+Finally, we plan to explore how our approach can be extended to richer forms of formal specifications beyond tests (e.g., parameterized tests, and procedure summaries) given a scalable generator and checker of such forms of specifications.